jalaxy33/ffi-templates/README.md

 - [Rust to C++](rust-to-cpp/README.md): A template for creating C++ bindings for Rust code using native Rust build tools.
 - [C++ to Rust](cpp-to-rust/README.md): A template for calling Rust code from C++ using cxx.
 - [Rust to Python](rust-to-python/README.md): A template for creating Python bindings for Rust code using PyO3 and maturin.
+- [Python to Rust](python-to-rust/README.md): A template for calling Rust code from Python using PyO3 and maturin.